Ben Lovett (British musician)

-Benjamin Walter David Lovett (born 30 September 1986) is a British musician and producer, best known for being a member of the Grammy Award-winning British folk rock band Mumford & Sons.
+Benjamin Walter David Lovett (born 30 September 1986) is a British musician and producer, best known for being a member of the British folk rock band Mumford & Sons.

 Music career

 Mumford and Sons

 Lovett is one of the founding members of the band Mumford & Sons.
-He attended Hallfield School in Birmingham before moving to London.
-Later, he attended King's College School in Wimbledon which he attended with Marcus Mumford.
+He studied in Hallfield School in Birmingham before moving to London.
+Later, he attended King's College School in Wimbledon where he met Marcus Mumford.
 He met fellow band members, Ted Dwane and Winston Marshall, in London.
 He primarily plays keyboard and piano within the group, but also sings backing vocals and plays accordion, drums, guitar and percussion on the group's songs.

 The band has four full-length studio albums, Sigh No More (2009), which earned them a number of Grammy Awards nominations in 2010 and 2011 and won the Brit Award for Best British Album in 2011, and Babel (2012) which won the band the Grammy Award for Album of the Year, their third album, Wilder Mind, released in May 2015, and Delta, released in November 2018.
 In 2013 the group won the Brit Award for Best British Group.

 Other musical ventures

 In the early days of Mumford & Sons, Lovett produced albums for folk bands around London, including Peggy Sue.

 Lovett produced on Ellie Goulding's critically acclaimed 2010 album Lights, including Goulding's cover of the Elton John track "Your Song" which peaked at no. 2 on the singles chart.
 As well as being credited as a producer on the album, Lovett is also credited with playing kick drum, piano and singing backing vocals on the release, which debuted at no. 1 on the UK album charts.
 Lovett has previously joined Goulding on stage to play piano on "Your Song" and the pair have recorded duets of Service Bell by Feist and Grizzly Bear and Two Dancers by Wild Beasts, which Lovett aired whilst presenting on Triple J radio.

 Lovett also assisted the production of the self-titled debut solo album of former Felice Brothers member Simon Felice throughout 2011.
 Lovett was credited as a producer on the release and also featured as a guest on the lead single from the album, "You & I Belong".

-Lovett is the co-founder of record label and live music promotion team, Communion.
+Lovett is the founder of TVG, a company that designs music and entertainment venues.
+He is also co-founder of record label and live music promotion team, Communion.
 The aim of the label is to create a "platform for an unsigned music scene in the main cities".
-The label has showcased and released the music of a number of notable artists, including Gotye, Michael Kiwanuka, Foy Vance and Ben Howard.
+The label has showcased and released the music of a number of notable artists, including Gotye, Michael Kiwanuka, Joy Vance and Ben Howard.